tetrateio/training/modules/traffic/resiliency/README.md

 ![Abort](/assets/hipstershop-istio-ingress-outlier2.svg)

-By using an Outlier-Detection we were able to guaranty a perfect quality of service.
+By using an *Outlier-Detection* rule we were able to guaranty a near-perfect quality of service.

 Do you remember how we used the *Traffic Routing* features of Istio to load-balance traffic between the `v1` and `v2` versions of the `frontend` application ?
 The traffic split happen before we send the request to the destination, so if no `v2` frontend pods are deployed, we will still send requests to it and get errors.
 This is exactly where the Outlier Detection can come in play.
 By updating the `DestinationRule` of the `frontend` application, we can ensure that no traffic will be sent to the `v2` service if no pods can answer.